 Oceania Riviera has some unique on board activities.
 There are popular cookery classes in the Culinary Center, as well as painting lessons in the Artists Loft.

 In addition, there are also a range of other activities including trivia, table tennis, needlepoint, bridge and a daily Mensa quiz.
 These are all advertised in the daily Currents newsletter.

 What’s included on Oceania Riviera

-Your cruise fare on Oceania Riviera includes much more than most other premium cruise lines.
+Your cruise fare on Oceania Riviera includes much more than most other premium/luxury cruise lines.

 All meals are included, even in specialty restaurants.
 Drinks like sodas, juice, bottled water, tea and coffee are also included.

 It is important to note that alcoholic drinks are not included.
 However, there are some good value Oceania beverage packages.
 You can also buy drinks by the bottle or glass.

 Riviera usually has a free shuttle bus service between the port and downtown if it is not nearby.

 In addition, there is a self-service laundry, although guests staying in Concierge Level rooms and Suites get a free laundry allowance.

 Riviera is a popular cruise ship.
 Indeed, on my voyage many guests had sailed on Riviera before.